Eyelid Surgery in Little Rock, Arkansas

 Eyelid Surgery at Little Rock Cosmetic Surgery Center

 In this video, our very own Registered Nurse April Gring walks you through the eyelid surgery process – from prepping for your surgery through your full recovery.
-For more information about surgical procedures at our surgery center, please watch our general surgery video here.
+For more information about surgical procedures at our surgery center, please watch our general surgery video below.

-After Eyelid Surgery
+After Your Eyelid Surgery

 During the recovery period, patients need to keep the head elevated for several days and use cold compresses to reduce swelling and bruising.
 The amount of bruising will vary; for some patients, it lasts 2 weeks and for others, it may be as long as 4 weeks.
 The eyes will need to be cleaned regularly, as they may be gummy for a week or so.
 If you experience dryness of the eyes or eyelids, Dr. Branman may recommend eye drops.
 It is common for patients to experience some excessive tearing, sensitivity to light, and temporary blurriness of vision after eyelid surgery.
 We will follow your progress very closely for the first week or two.